robot131/robot131.github.io/publications/number-3.md

 With above parameters, the retrieved images of the three samples are given in Fig. 4, Fig. 5, and Fig. 6.
 The reconstructed results using 2 and 11 intensity patterns are displayed.
 The chosen three samples are also of three kind that can be classified as:

-### **Dense sample** (Fig. 4, human tongue fungiform papillae)
+### *Dense sample* (Fig. 4, human tongue fungiform papillae)
-+ The results in Fig. 4 show that when recovering dense biological tissue, our method shows a better imaging quality compared to the results of Multi-SPICA contaminated by noisy backgrounds.
+The results in Fig. 4 show that when recovering dense biological tissue, our method shows a better imaging quality compared to the results of Multi-SPICA contaminated by noisy backgrounds.

-+ **Sparse sample** (Fig. 5, lung tissue) : As shown in Fig. 5, our method can reconstruct the sparse lung tissue under dual-plane and multi-plane measurement, but Multi-SPICA only works well with multi-plane measurement.
+### *Sparse sample* (Fig. 5, lung tissue)
+As shown in Fig. 5, our method can reconstruct the sparse lung tissue under dual-plane and multi-plane measurement, but Multi-SPICA only works well with multi-plane measurement.

-+ **Phase only sample** (Fig. 6, pure phase target produced by a SLM) :  The results in Fig. 6 show that both methods can reconstruct the pure phase image but our method shows a better imaging contrast.
+### *Phase only sample* (Fig. 6, pure phase target produced by a SLM)
+The results in Fig. 6 show that both methods can reconstruct the pure phase image but our method shows a better imaging contrast.

 <div align=center><img src="/publications/imgs/SCPR_results/fig4.png" width=600></div>